jvsteiner/lambdatail/README.md

 	},
 ```

+2. Follow the directions here to create an ephemeral auth key: https://tailscale.com/kb/1085/auth-keys/ You should create a key that is both ephemeral, and reuseable, and you should assign the tag `tag:exit` to it.
+3. Create a file called `config.json` which has the same contents as the `config.example.json` file, but with your ephemeral auth key in it.
 4. Make any modifications that you would like to the `serverless.yml` file.
 For example, you may want to change the region that the Lambda function is deployed to.

 ```